Income tax - Rental income (unfurnished rental)

 Additional cases ?

-Do you own an empty (unfurnished) flat or house and want to report the rents you collected?
-They are taxable in the property income category.
-The rules differ depending on whether your annual land income is less than or more than €15,000.
+Do you own an empty apartment or house you rent (unfurnished) and want to report the rents you received?
+They are taxable under the property income class.
+The rules differ depending on whether your annual amount of property income is less than or more than €15,000.

 Less than €15,000